-Federal, Provincial and Municipal Regulations contain requirements for set back distances to right of ways for roads, railways and other areas.
+Federal, Provincial and Municipal regulations contain requirements for setback distances to right of ways for roads, railways and other areas.
 The requirements are specified in the following:

-- Canadian Transportation Act and Regulations - Provincial Boiler and Pressure Vessels Codes - Transportation of Dangerous Goods Act and Regulations - Highway Traffic Act & Regulations - Railway Safety Act - Municipal Planning Acts - Canadian Transportation Commission (CTC) General Order 33.
+- Canadian Transportation Act and Regulations - Provincial Boiler and Pressure Vessels Codes - Transportation of Dangerous Goods Act and Regulations - Highway Traffic Act and Regulations - Railway Safety Act - Municipal Planning Acts - Canadian Transportation Commission (CTC) General Order 33.

 These requirements may apply to anhydrous ammonia operations, temporary anhydrous ammonia operations (e.g. transloads) and transportation (e.g. rail cars stored on a siding).
-If no licence or permit from the relevant authority is available, compliance will be demonstrated by documentation of the regulatory requirement and a physical inspection of the site, or drawings of the site.
+If a licence or permit from the relevant authority is not available, compliance will be demonstrated by documentation of the regulatory requirement and a physical inspection or drawings of the site.
+Please see Appendix A2 for sample forms.